mieubrisse/personal-writing/the-sleep-guide/post.md

 subtitle: "A distillation of all the sleep knowledge I've picked up over 10+ years of dealing with insomnia"
 ---

 I'd wrestled with insomnia for most of my life.
 It's now mostly solved.
-This article condenses my experience so you can fix yours, and why it's important to do so.
+This article condenses my experience so you can fix yours, and explains why it's important to do so.

 This will be useful if you: